HL7/davinci-ecdx/input/pagecontent/attachments.md

 <div markdown="1" class="new-content">

-This page documents how to exchange clinical data using a FHIR based Unsolicited Attachments transaction.
+This page documents how to exchange clinical data using a FHIR based Attachments transaction.

 <div markdown="1" class="stu-note">